apache/druid/docs/development/modules.md

 All duties in the same group will have the same run period configured by `druid.coordinator.<GROUP_NAME>.period`.
 Currently, there is a single thread running the duties sequentially for each group.

-For example, see `KillSupervisorsCustomDuty` for a custom coordinator duty implementation and the `custom-coordinator-duties` integration test group which loads `KillSupervisorsCustomDuty` using the configs set in `integration-tests/docker/environment-configs/test-groups/custom-coordinator-duties`.
+For example, see `KillSupervisorsCustomDuty` for a custom coordinator duty implementation and the `CustomSupervisorCleanupDutyTest` integration test loads `KillSupervisorsCustomDuty` using the configs below.
-This config file adds the configs below to enable a custom coordinator duty.

 ```properties
 druid.coordinator.dutyGroups=["cleanupMetadata"]